ethereumclassic/Awesome-ETC/README.md

 ## Developer Tools
 - [BUIDL IDE](https://buidl.secondstate.io/etc) - Second State BUIDL IDE is a web-based IDE that requires no software download or install.
 It provides a one-stop development and deployment environment for smart contract and dapp developers.
+- [Dappkit](https://dappkit.io/) - A ledger-agnostic, high-performance infrastructure and libraries for developers to build and scale decentralized applications.
+In short, collaborative Firebase for Dapps.
 - [Embark Framework](https://github.com/embark-framework/embark) - Framework for serverless Decentralized Applications using Ethereum, IPFS and other platforms.
 - [Emerald Platform](https://github.com/ETCDEVTeam/emerald-platform) - Platform for building Dapps for ETC blockchain.
 - [ESerialize](https://eserialize.com/?input=string&output=hex) - The goal of this module is to provide easy functions to serialize and deserialize data for the Ethereum Stack.